zezuelde/Ace-Combat-Open-Library/README.md

 > How do I contribute/add more assets that I've found/ripped?

-You can either email the following: zezuely10@gmail.com and ask to be added to become a contributor OR the latter; email the stuff you've ripped/found and commit it into the main branch itself (you can ask for credit or no credit, your choice)
+You can either email the following: zezuely10@gmail.com and ask to be added to become a contributor OR the latter; email the stuff you've ripped/found and I can commit it into the main branch itself (you can ask for credit or no credit, your choice)

 > Where can I more of these libraries?